-Button Meaning = Opens the Create window to add a new entry to the table.
+Button Meaning Opens the Create window to add a new entry to the table.
 In the Address field, you specify the destination MAC address.
 In the VLAN ID field, you specify the ID of the VLAN.
 In the Port field, you specify the port.
 Select one port if the destination MAC address is a unicast address.
 Select one or more ports if the destination MAC address is a multicast address.
 Select no port to create a discard filter.
-The device discards data packets with the destination MAC address specified in the table entry. ≡ Displays a sub menu with the following items.
-Reset MAC add table ress Removes the MAC addresses from the forwarding table that have the value learned in the Status column.
+The device discards data packets with the destination MAC address specified in the table entry.
+Reset MAC a table ddress Removes the MAC addresses from the forwarding table that have the value learned in the Status column.